1 out of 3 girls and 1 out of 6 boys will be molested by the age of 18.

 What I taught my daughter ultimately stopped a teacher who had been molesting his students for seven years.
 Let me teach you how to predict, prevent and react to Child Sexual Abuse.

 In 2007, my daughter was molested by her third-grade teacher.
 Using what I taught her, she was able to stop a child molester who had been molesting his students for seven years.
-Since then, I have made it my life's work to teach parents, schools, and youth-serving organizations how to predict, prevent, and react to child sexual abuse and sexual assault.
+Since then, through extensive training, I have learned what grooming behavior is and know there were many red flags that myself and the school shoud have and would have caught had we been trained on what to look for.
+I have made it my life's work to teach parents, schools, and youth-serving organizations how to predict, prevent, and react to child sexual abuse and sexual assault.

 Silence is compliance.
 When we are not educating ourselves and those who are trusted with our kids we are allowing this to happen.
 The only way we are going to stop this epidemic is to educate to eliminate!